Miller Park

 The Club probably isn’t the best place for families; they don’t have the playgrounds that the lower concourse has, and the kids might not enjoy it as much.
 Better to save this one for a client or a date.

-There you go folks; three levels of Miller Park seating for those of discriminating tastes.
+There you go folks; three levels of American Family Field seating for those of discriminating tastes.
 You can always save a few bucks with the cheap seats though…there’s plenty of them here!

 Interested in more American Family Field tips for your next Brewers game?
 I’ve got ya!
 Check out Brewers tailgating tips here, some tips for newbies, what to know bringing the kids, and this amazing list of Brewers game shuttles!